-- (1) A witness who cannot hear adequately may be questioned in any appropriate way. - (2) A witness who cannot speak adequately may give evidence by any appropriate means. - (3) The court may give directions about either or both of the following: - (a) the way in which a witness may be questioned under subsection (1); - (b) the means by which a witness may give evidence under subsection (2). - (4) This section does not affect the right of a witness to whom this section applies to give evidence about a fact through an interpreter under section 30.
+- (1) A witness who cannot hear adequately may be questioned in any appropriate way. - (2) A witness who cannot speak adequately may give evidence by any appropriate means. - (3) The court may give directions about either or both of the following: - (a) the way in which a witness may be questioned under subsection (1); - (b) the means by which a witness may give evidence under subsection (2). - (4) This section does not affect the right of a witness to whom this section applies to give evidence about a fact- - (a) through an interpreter under section 30; or - (b) with the assistance of an intermediary under the Evidence (Miscellaneous Provisions) Act 1991, chapter 1B (Witness intermediaries-criminal proceedings).